aaqyaar/node-simple-assignment/README.md

 ### Prerequisites

-List any dependencies or prerequisites that need to be installed before running the project.
-For example:
+The following software is required to be installed on your system:

 - Node.js
 - NPM